webtechpooja/becoming-a-better-speaker/README.md

 #### Do:

 * **Speak slowly.** Many speakers speak too fast, but audiences almost never complain that someone went too slowly.
 Take pauses in between sentences.
-It may feel strange to you, but will seem very natural to the audience.
+It may feel strange to you but will seem very natural to the audience.
 * **Have water available and drink it.** Most events will provide water for the speaker, but make sure you have water on hand just in case.
 When you find yourself going too fast, taking a drink of water is a great way to slow yourself down.
 It might feel like it takes forever to take a drink, but the audience doesn't mind.
 * **Vary your voice.** This gets easier with practice.
 You don't want to speak in a monotone, so make sure you have some inflection in your tone.
 * **Look at your whole audience.** Make eye contact with people if you can, but make sure you scan the whole room and don't just look at one part of the audience.
 One trick here is to locate some friendly faces in multiple sections of a big audience, then address them one at a time in a loop.